jw120/fcc-twitch/README.md

 TODO

+* Make file input prettier - can we change/hide labels?
+Or add a pane below for adding?
 * Tidy file - better sections, subfiles? and use JSDOC?
 * DONE Better promisfying of startup code
 * DONE Add refresh